Bouni/kicad-jlcpcb-tools/README.md

 ## Warning 🔥

-**This plugin is not yet very well tested and only works for KiCAD 5.99 aka nightly builds!**
+**This plugin is not yet very well tested and only works for KiCAD 6.0!**

 **This is under a lot of developments, so concider this README out of date all the time 😏**